chrisnicola/angularjs-tutorial/README.md

 - Bind the text area input to a variable on the scope
 - Toggle enable/disable class on the length of the input being greater than 0
-- Count the number of characters typed thus far and show it to the user
-- Show and hide the count based on whether anything has been typed
 - All the tests should pass

 # angular-seed — the seed for AngularJS apps